1. What are the default ports

 Each application (

-dcrctl) can have their own configuration files2.
+dcrctl) can have its own configuration files.
 Use

--h and look at the path in parenthesis of the configuration file option (
+-h and look at the path in parentheses of the configuration file option (

 --configfile) to see the default path.
 Create a text file at the path and named according to that path you just looked up.